lsbardel/python-stdnet/docs/source/model/session.rst

 ============================

 The :class:`Session` is designed along the lines of sqlalchemy_.
-It establishes all conversations with the database and represents a “holding zone” for all the objects which you’ve loaded or associated with it during its lifespan.
+It establishes all conversations with the database and represents a *holding zone* for all the objects which you have loaded or associated with it during its lifespan.

 It also provides the entrypoint to acquire a :class:`Query` object, which sends queries to the database using the :attr:`Session.backend`, the session